GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Effect**: You summon a bright shimmoring wall wall between 2 inches and 1 foot thick, up to 10 feet high, and up to 25 feet wide.
 The barrier does not impose itself into or through any object which was already in place when the wall materializes.
 It produces bright light out for 3 yards, fair light for 2 yards beyond that, and dimlight for 1 yard beyond that.
 The wall itself is so intense in its brightness that it cannot be seen through.
 Any creature which attempts to pass through the barrier is subject to a radiant attack.
 A success does not inflict a wound, and instead prevents a creature from moving past the barrier.

 The barrier lasts as long as you concentrate on it plus an additional number of phases equal to the spell tier.
-If the spellcheck was a critical success  it lasts a gurther number of phases equal to your [Magic] bonus.
+If the spellcheck was a critical success  it lasts a further number of phases equal to your [Magic] bonus.

 **At Higher Tiers**: When cast at 3rd tier or greater for each tier beyond 2nd, the width and height of the wall can each be increased by 1 yard.